sonountaleban/amigacoin/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Amigacoin-Qt.
-On Debian or Ubuntu:
-        `sudo apt-get install libqtgui4`

-Unpack the files into a directory and run:

-- bin/32/Amigacoin-qt (GUI, 32-bit)
-- bin/32/Amigacoind (headless, 32-bit)
-- bin/64/Amigacoin-qt (GUI, 64-bit)
-- bin/64/Amigacoind (headless, 64-bit)

-See the documentation at (http://www.amigacoin.org) for help and more information.
+See the documentation at (http://www.amigacoin.org) and doc folder for help and more information.

 Other Pages